kenneds6/drink-tracker/README.md

 1. Check the Issues tab on GitHub
 2. Create a new issue if needed
 3. Provide detailed information about your problem

-We aim to respond to all issues within 48 hours.